-Months went by, and I grew to like Mrs B. She taught math in interesting ways, and I remember enjoying the class.
+Months went by, and I grew to like Mrs. B's class.
+She taught math in interesting ways.

 Spring came, and with it came band concert season.
 One day, the band did a concert off-campus, and afterward, we stopped at the local pizza-party place, Pietro's.
 Besides serving pizza, the restaurant had arcade games and gumball and toy machines.
 That day, one of the machines contained plastic necklaces.
 I saw some other kids buying them.
 I had a few quarters with me, so I bought a couple necklaces, put them on, and wore them back to school, feeling cool.

 We got back to school just in time for math class.
 I entered the classroom and sat down.
 Mrs. B. began teaching.
 Then her eyes fell on my necklaces.